saitejamahadev/Hyderabad_Housing_Prices/README.md

 ## Note :

 Installing Anaconda Distribution will resolve all the dependencies.
+Code changes and modifications needed depending on the layout of the web page and placement of the features in the given web page.